-This post was inspired by the Social Justice Panel at the University of Wisconsin-Madison in which I participated this week.
+This post was inspired by the Social Justice Panel at the University of Wisconsin-Madison where I participated as an invited speaker.
 It was organized by Carl Grant, Professor of Education at the University of Wisconsin-Madison.
 This post does not reflect the content of the panel.
 The panel inspired me to continue the conversation we started at the panel by zeroing in on language as a missing component in many social justice frameworks.
 A special thank you to my colleague and friend Lorena Mancilla who helped me process my thinking.

 If we are attuned to the injustices around us and are listening attentively, we hear, view, read or discuss social justice in various areas of our lives almost every day: from criminal justice to women’s rights, from children’s lack of access to education in their first language to access to quality education.
 In general terms, social justice requires actions that de-marginalize people who have been marginalized because of their race, ethnicity, gender, social class and other differences.
 Since this blog is primarily dedicated to education, I will contextualize social justice to the field of education.
 To prepare for this blog, I have reviewed a few definitions of social justice in education and found that most of them are concerned with the categories such as gender, social class, ethnicity, race.
 Language is not specifically called out.
 For that reason, I will be discussing missed opportunities of language learning as a problem contributing to the academic achievement gap.
 I’ll be using Nieto’s definition of social justice education from Teaching as Political Work: Learning from Courageous and Caring Teachers .
 She describes it in these four dimensions: